 XCOM: Enemy Unknown: The game is a re-imagining of the cult classic from the ‘90s.
 Faced with fighting back an alien invasion, players must also satisfy each of the 16 countries funding the project or risk them pulling out – along with their much-needed cash.
 You need to be tactically astute to play this game as you never have the money or time to buy and research what you need to outfit your soldiers properly and once in the field, a soldier that dies due to your tactical negligence is dead for good.

-The Walking Dead: This is another downloadable title and plays somewhat like an interactive television show with most of your gameplay centering on choosing what the main character, Lee, should say or do in any particular situation.
+The Walking Dead: This is another downloadable title that makes it into the top ten PS3 games of 2012.
+It plays somewhat like an interactive television show with most of your gameplay centering on choosing what the main character, Lee, should say or do in any particular situation.
 Over the course of the 5 episodes, you will find yourself becoming attached to Clementine (a little girl Lee took under his wing earlier on) as they fight off invasion from zombie hordes.

 Need for Speed: Most Wanted: Of the two major racing games that came out this year, Need for Speed is the more arcade-inspired option, with Forza opting for a more realistic simulation angle.
 Both games are solid, but Need for Speed personally offers a bit more adventure.

 Spec Ops: The Line: Spec Ops is uniquely a single-player focused FPS unlike most games in this genre which are multiplayer based.
 It boasts a gripping narrative with plenty of twists that highlights the horrors of war better than any other video game in recent history.
 Unfortunately, the game sold relatively poorly despite its quality – but that means you can pick it up now for a heavy discount.